RunestoneInteractive/csawesome/_sources/Unit3-If-Statements/topic-3-13-experiment-pretest.rst

 .. activecode:: most-common-pretest-clean
    :language: java
    :autograde: unittest
+   :nocodelens:

    .. raw:: html

       <b> Apartment Cleaning </b>

    You and your roommate are deciding whether to clean the apartment.
 The parameter ``yourMessiness`` represents how messy your side of the apartment is, and ``roommateMessiness`` represents how messy your roommate's side is, both in the range from 0 to 20.
 The result is an ``int`` value indicating whether it's time to clean.
 Return:
-   If either messiness is 5 or less (i.e., it's still relatively clean), return 0 (no need to clean);
+    * If either messiness is 5 or less (i.e., it's still relatively clean), return 0 (no need to clean);
-   With the exception that if either messiness is 18 or more (i.e. the apartment is very messy), return 2 (definitely needs to clean);
+    * With the exception that if either messiness is 18 or more (i.e. the apartment is very messy), return 2 (definitely needs to clean);
-   Otherwise, return 1 (maybe).
+    * Otherwise, return 1 (maybe).

    .. table::
       :name: clean-table